obsidiandynamics/jackdaw/README.md

 [![codecov](https://codecov.io/gh/obsidiandynamics/jackdaw/branch/master/graph/badge.svg)](https://codecov.io/gh/obsidiandynamics/jackdaw)

 # Why Jackdaw?
 While Kafka is an awesome message streaming platform, it's also a little on the heavy side — requiring a cluster of brokers at all times.
 This makes rapid development and component/integration testing harder than it should be; firstly, you must have access to a broker; secondly, connection establishment and topic consumer rebalancing times can be substantial, blowing out the build/test times.
-If only you could simulate the entire Kafka infrastructure in a JVM so that messages can be published and consumed without relying on Kafka.
+If only you could simulate the entire Kafka infrastructure in a JVM so that messages can be published and consumed without relying on Kafka...
 After all, you just want to know that _your_ application components integrate correctly; you aren't trying to test Kafka.

 Enter Jackdaw.